 Here are the links for the various versions...

-We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you just cannot hitch up the Skiff and go, on these links:
+We invite you to take in a few Flats Nation Podcast Episodes to help "Scratch that Fishing Itch" when working or traveling and you cannot hitch up the Skiff and go, on these links:

-Our main podcast page that works great for your mobile device since they will stream right on your phone/tablet can be found by clicking Here
+Our main podcast page works great for your mobile device since it will stream right on your phone/tablet.
+It can be found by clicking Here

-And our new Flats Nation YouTube Channel can be found by clicking Here and share them with family and friends if you find them Entertaining and Educational!
+Our new Flats Nation YouTube Channel can be found by clicking Here and sharing them with family and friends if you find them Entertaining and Educational!
 We have some great guests in the works and planning stages on a wide range of topics and product coverage soon.